mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

 ```math
     Q_{\text{s}i} = Q_i + Q_{\text{d}i},\;\;\; i \in \mathcal{N}_{\text{pv}} \cup \mathcal{N}_{\text{sb}},
 ```
 where ``{Q}_{\text{d}i}`` represents the reactive power demanded by consumers at the corresponding bus.
-You can retrieve the reactive power using:
+You can retrieve the reactive powers using:
 ```julia-repl
 julia> result.bus.power.supply.reactive
 ```

-To obtain the active and reactive powers related to the shunt element at the bus, use the equations:
+To obtain the active and reactive powers related to the shunt element at the bus, use the equation:
 ```math
   {S}_{\text{sh}i} =\bar{V}_{i}\bar{I}_{\text{sh}i}^* = {y}_{\text{sh}i}^*|\bar{V}_{i}|^2,\;\;\; i \in \mathcal{N}.
 ```